afiodorov/afiodorov.github.io/_posts/2020-02-04-rolling-median.md

 }
 {% endhighlight %}

-When computing rolling median, we will need to remember last N entries in a sorted order.
-Luckily Go provides a nice `sort` library that allows one to use [binary search][binsearch] to insert & delete elements from a slice that's already sorted:
+When computing rolling median, we will need to remember last N (where N is the size of the window) entries in a sorted order.
+The fact that elements are sorted allows us to quickly find the median by picking the element in the middle.
+Go provides a handy `sort` library that allows one to use [binary search][binsearch] to insert & delete elements from a slice that's already sorted:

 {% highlight go %}
 // SortedFloatSlice assumes elements are sorted